 I was fortunate to return to work after maternity leave with not one, but two, wellness rooms in our office – both equipped with all the necessities and a comfy chair, to boot.
 Many are not so lucky.
 While employers with 50 or more employees are required to a provide “a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk,” this law is not always enforced.

-This is at odds with not only the societal pressure to breastfeed but also the compelling business case for providing lactation rooms: Companies with lactation support have been shown to .
+This is at odds with not only the societal pressure to breastfeed but also the compelling business case for providing lactation rooms: Companies with lactation rooms can retain nursing moms at a rate of 94%.
 Additionally, experts in workplace well-being have promoted the value of these spaces.
 Fitwel, a leading certification system focused on employee health, gives dedicated lactation rooms the biggest point value of any of its evidence-based design and operational strategies.

 So why aren’t companies investing more in these spaces?
 Though intentions are often good, it is far easier to design for specific user needs when you can connect to the experience of a space.
 Who better to advise on the design of an operating room—a surgeon or an accountant?
 Following the same logic, our team was able to identify the elements that seem to check the box, but sometimes miss the mark – like an outlet that doesn’t work (makes pumping difficult), or a chair that doesn’t enable continued work during a pumping session.